Classic and Timeless – Sherwin-Williams Colonnade Gray

 How Does Colonnade Gray Feel in a Space?

-In the photo above you can see how Colonnade Gray complements rich hardwood floors and stark white moldings really well.
+In the photo above, you can see how Colonnade Gray complements rich hardwood floors and stark white moldings really well.

 Colonnade Gray promises a crisp, warm, and cozy touch.